semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 A Semgrep CI job can **connect to Semgrep App**, a centralized location for managing findings, sending notifications, and configuring Semgrep rules for scanning.
 Alternatively, a Semgrep CI job can be set up as a **stand-alone** job, which means it does not connect to Semgrep App.

-This document aims to help users choose which method best meets their goals in integrating Semgrep in their CI environment.
+This document helps users choose which method best meets their goals in integrating Semgrep in their CI environment.

 After selecting a method, refer to the links in the [Next steps](#next-steps) section for documentation on how to set up or refine your Semgrep in CI job.